John Wayne Gacy: First conviction and imprisonment

-Return to Chicago
+Return to Illinois

 Gacy was granted parole with twelve months' probation on June 18, 1970, having served eighteen months of his ten-year sentence.
 Conditions of his probation included a nightly curfew and that Gacy relocate to Chicago to live with his mother.
 On his release, Gacy told friend and fellow Jaycee Clarence Lane—who picked him up from the prison and had remained steadfast in his belief of Gacy's innocence—that he would "never go back to jail" and that he intended to re-establish himself in Waterloo.
-However, within twenty-four hours, Gacy had relocated to Chicago.
+However, within twenty-four hours, Gacy relocated to Chicago.
 He arrived there by bus on June 19 and shortly thereafter obtained a job as a short-order cook.

 On February 12, 1971, Gacy was charged with sexually assaulting a teenage boy who claimed that he had lured him into his car at Chicago's Greyhound bus terminal and driven him to his home, where he had attempted to force the boy into sex.
 The court dismissed this complaint when the boy failed to appear.
 On June 22, Gacy was arrested and charged with aggravated sexual battery and reckless conduct, in response to a complaint filed by a youth who claimed that Gacy had flashed a sheriff's badge, lured him into his car, and forced him to perform oral sex.
 These charges were dropped after the complainant attempted to blackmail Gacy.
 The Iowa Board of Parole did not learn of these incidents.
 Gacy's parole ended on October 18, 1971, and a month later the records of Gacy's criminal convictions in Iowa were sealed.
 (Note: Gacy successfully hid his criminal record from friends, neighbors, business associates and political acquaintances; they only learned of his past after the police began investigating him for his later murders.)